 - Customisable: structured and semantic content can be published for appropriate output channels as required and then distributed.

 With this enhanced, intelligent content you can provide additional information, thereby generating real added value.
 Users can make full use of the search functions of portals only if the data that you want to display is intelligently tagged with metadata.

 The content is not created on a content delivery portal (information portal); instead it originates from one or more systems, for example, a content management or an asset management system.

 The content of a content delivery portal is enhanced with metadata either when it is created or at a later stage.
-The contribution of the Marketing and Technical Documentation departments consists of writing customer magazines, brochures or manuals and tag them with metadata.
+The contribution of the Marketing and Technical Documentation departments consists of writing customer magazines, brochures, manuals or other information and tag them with metadata.
 This makes the content intelligent.

 The portal supports the filtering of information and semantic search queries by target groups and by context.
 This is because the volume of information can often be so large or so diverse that users would not easily find the information they are looking for in one navigation system.

 Finding content: using metadata for faceted search

 Faceted search, also known as filter navigation, is a good alternative.
 The search results of this search function are modelled on the conventional navigation because they are presented like those in the known navigation structures.
 When content is enhanced with a well-structured metadata concept with taxonomies, users can navigate to specific content using a combination of search and navigation.